 Your academic progress may be affected by personal circumstances such as illness or the professional practice of a sport.
 It is important that you inform the Examination Board immediately of any personal circumstances that might apply to you.
 The Board can take these into account when issuing its study advice.

-Read all the rules for the binding study advice in Chapter 7 of the Education and Examination Rules and Regulations (OER) for your degree programme.
+Read all the rules for the binding study advice in Chapter 7 of the Programme and Examination Regulations (PER) (PER) for your degree programme.